Analysing head-direction cells#

 plt.ylabel("Neurons")

-What does the probability distribution in this example event look like?
-Ideally, the bins with the highest probability will correspond to the bins having the most spikes.
-Let’s plot the probability matrix to visualize this.
+We can also visualize the probability distribution.
+Ideally, the bins with the highest probability correspond to the bins with the most spikes.

 smoothed = scipy.ndimage.gaussian_filter(